-- Introduce each ingredient in the ragi porridge mix separate and try this recipe for your baby.
+- Introduce each ingredient in the ragi porridge mix separately and try this recipe for your baby.

-- You can skip almonds and add it to the mix once the baby is 8 months old.
+- You can skip almonds and add them to the mix once the baby is 8 months old.

 - You can also blanch, peel the almonds and powder it

 - You can store this ragi moong dal powder in an airtight container and keep it in the refrigerator.
 It stays well 2 to 3 months.